The Watcher in the Woods (1980 film): Home media

 The film was released on VHS in the 1980s.
 In 1999, Anchor Bay Entertainment announced a special edition DVD release of the film, but it was removed from their schedule shortly after and delayed indefinitely.
 Anchor Bay released the film three years after their initial announcement, on April 2, 2002.
 Their edition of the film features an audio commentary with director Hough, three theatrical trailers, a television spot, as well as two alternate endings viewable separate from the film: the "other world" footage as an abbreviated (14 minute long) and unfinished alternate ending.
 The second alternate ending (6 minutes long) is an approximation of the first theatrical ending.
+An article later appeared to explain the release history, difficulties and potential future version on the digitalcinema.info website.

 Walt Disney Studios Home Entertainment re-released a Region 2 DVD of the film in early 2004, and in the United States on August 3, 2004.
 Hough's audio commentary commissioned for the Anchor Bay release is not present on this disc.

-On September 7, 2021, the film was released on Blu-ray exclusively through Disney Movie Club (which was presented in the original 1980 theatrical version instead of the 1981 theatrical re-release version).
+On September 7, 2021, the film was released via US only Blu-ray exclusively through the now closed Disney Movie Club.
+The Blu-ray features the previously unreleased alternate opening as part of its bonus materials.

-The film is not available on Disney+ at this time.
-However, it is available to watch for free on YouTube.
+The film is noticeably absent from streaming on Disney+.